zackad/blog-src/content/posts/en/2022-09-16-configuring-beelink-ser3-to-auto-start-on-power-loss.md

 tags: [bios]
 ---

-1. Power ON your mini-pc and press `F7` key on your keyboard until you enter BIOS mode.
+1. Power ON your mini-pc and press `Del` key on your keyboard until you enter BIOS mode.
 2. Navigate to Advanced tab
 3. Select AMD CBS menu
    ![advance option](/assets/images/1_advance_option.jpg)